sahiljhawar/uptime/README.md

 A simple uptime monitor written in Python and HTML.

 ## How to use
+### If using forked repository

--  Clone the repository
+- Fork the repository (you may choose to untick copy **Copy the `main` branch only**)
 - Update your websites in the `github/workflows/uptime-workflow.yml` in `Run uptime check and append data`
 - Commit the changes and push to the repository
-- After first workflow run, go to Repository Settings &rarr; Pages &rarr; Build and Deployment and select the `gh-pages` branch and `/root` folder.
+- After that, go to the Actions tab and enable the workflow by clicking on the `I understand my workflows, go ahead and enable them` button.
+- In the left sidebar, click on the `Check Websites Uptime and Deploy to GitHub Pages` and then click on the `Enable workflow` button to allow the scheduled workflows to run.
+Use `Run workflow` to run the workflow manually for the first time.
 - Go to the link provided in the Pages section to see the uptime monitor.

 > [!TIP]